-The reason why LoL is such a loved game has to do with the creativity that the player is allowed to express during each match.
-You can choose from around 150 characters and then customize the way in which you play your selected champion.
-From the items you buy to the actions you make, everything is your decision.
+One of the main reasons why League of Legends is such a beloved game has to do with the creativity that the player is allowed to express during each match.
+You can choose from around 150 characters and then customize your play style, too.

 If you love LoL for its team versus team format, the strategic elements, and the fact that you can control, customize, and empower your own character, this article will introduce you to 10 games like League of Legends that you should try today.
 Not all of them are MOBAs, but all of them will give you a similar experience.